carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

 In some contexts, certain types of error are known to be benign.
 For example, when walking an archive, some clients may be happy to skip over badly formatted object files rather than terminating the walk immediately.
-Skipping badly formatted objects could be achieved using an elaborate handler method, But the Error.h header provides two utilities that make this idiom much cleaner: the type inspection method, ``isA``, and the ``consumeError`` function:
+Skipping badly formatted objects could be achieved using an elaborate handler method, but the Error.h header provides two utilities that make this idiom much cleaner: the type inspection method, ``isA``, and the ``consumeError`` function: